corytu/coursera-r-mentoring/README.md

 3. [R語言翻轉教室](http://datascienceandr.org) (only for Mandarin-speaking users)

 ## Getting started
+* [Use R or RStudio](R-or-RStudio.md): RStudio can't be executed without R. Still they have different advantages.
 * [Use "<-" or "="](use-equal-or-arrow.md): Using either `<-` or `=` to assign values in R is a question related to personal preferences.
 I shared my own opinions here.
 * [Why strptime returns NAs](strptime-returns-NA.md): Languages from different system locales may cause some abnormalities.
 However we can change the locale settings within R scope without changing the whole OS.